10 Tips - Land Based Lure Fishing

 2. The Backpack

 When land based fishing you can often be restricted to the amount of gear that you can carry with you and a quality backpack makes it more comfortable and easier to carry more gear, while keeping it sorted.
 Don't go over the top with the size of the backpack as it will only slow you down.
-Over time you will better refine your kit to suit the area that you are fishing and your target species.
-Let's take a look at a few things that I carry in my backpack.
+Over time I have refined my kit to suit the area that I fishing and my target species, and have found the TT Tackle Sling Bag to be a perfect option, with its multiple pockets, attachment points and integrated rod holder.
+Let's take a look at a few things that I carry in my Sling Bag.

 Firstly you will need to carry water and I always carry more water than I need, with some backpacks set up with a water bottle pocket on each side, while others prefer a water bladder built into the pack.
 I also carry a small first aid kit, to which I add or remove items based on how many people will be fishing, how long for and how far away from help we will be.
 Other important items are snacks to keep the energy up and some form of communication, be it a mobile phone when suburban fishing or a PLB (Personal Locator Beacon) when heading more remote.